roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Windows container/Create a node pool that runs Windows.md

     ![Parameters](https://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/en-US/5365359951/p95988.png)

-    For more information about the parameters, see [Create a cluster of ACK Managed Edition](/intl.en-US/User Guide for Kubernetes Clusters/Cluster management/Create Kubernetes clusters/Create a cluster of ACK Managed Edition.md).
+    For more information about the parameters, see [Create a managed kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster management/Create Kubernetes clusters/Create a managed kubernetes cluster.md).
 The following list describes some of the parameters:

     -   Quantity: Specify the number of nodes that you want to add to the node pool.
 If you do not want to add nodes to the pool, set this parameter to 0.
     -   Operating System: Select Windows.